toastygm/HarnMaster-3-FoundryVTT/README.md

 The following features are included in this system.

-* Characters and Creatures sheets
+* Characters, Creatures, and Containers sheets
 * Tracking of all abilities and functional characteristics
 * Separate tracking of Description (publicly apparent information) and Biography (private information and backstory)
 * Tracking of all skills, convocations, religion(s), spells, ritual invocations, psionics, etc.